robotics-erlangen/framework/docs/language-services.md

 #### Visual Studio Code
 Visual Studio Code has a Typescript plugin installed by default.
-If you make sure to open the `strategy/typescript` folder (not the base `software` folder) in VS Code, it should automatically use the project-local `node_modules` folder.
+If you make sure to open the `software` folder (not the `strategy/typescript` folder) in VS Code, it should automatically use the project-local `node_modules` folder.
 You can verify this, check [the Microsoft docs](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript)
 If not you can change the TypeScript version by clicking on the curly braces next to the "TypeScript" Button on the bottom left.
-Click on it then click select version and select the workspace version.
+Click on it then click "Select Version" and select the workspace version.

 #### Vim8/Neovim
 There are multiple plugins providing language server integration for Vim but I use and recommend [`coc.nvim`](https://github.com/neoclide/coc.nvim).
 For the setup: